Our Veterinarians

 Carol Gamez, DVM

 Dr. Gamez joined Georgetown Veterinary Hospital in 2004 and became a partner in 2005.
 She received her undergraduate degree from Stanford University in 1982 and received her veterinary degree from Cornell University in 1991 where she was awarded the Malcolm E. Miller Dean’s Award for her senior year achievements.
 After graduating from Cornell, she went on to complete an internship in small animal medicine and surgery at The Animal Medical Center in New York City.
-She is an active member of the President’s Council of Cornell Women aka PCCW and is the current sub chair person for the First Generation Student Mentoring Sub Committee.
-She believes in mentoring the next generation as they are the future.
+She is a sustaining member of the President’s Council of Cornell Women aka PCCW and serves on the Mentoring Committee.
 Dr. Gamez has a strong interest in exotic and avian medicine and surgery and brings that expertise to Georgetown Veterinary Hospital.
-Dr. Gamez is also a member of World Vets and went on a veterinary mission in 2020 to the Dominican Republic to spay and neuter over a hundred animals.
-She lives in Westchester County with her husband Howard and their menagerie: Noodles, Dover, Frankie, Avocado, Shellby, Spotty the catfish, and pet Koi fish.
-She enjoys hiking with her dogs, snowshoeing and Zumba and is a two time New York City Marathon finisher.
-Her son Dylan is studying for his Masters in Guidance Counseling at NYU.
-Dr. Gamez taught Intro to Exotic Animal Medicine to fourth year veterinary technology students at Mercy College in Dobbs Ferry, NY from 1997- 2017.
-She coauthored the Exotic Animal Medicine chapter of the manual Assessing Essential Skills of Veterinary Technology Students that is used by many Veterinary Technology programs.
+Dr. Gamez is also a member of World Vets and has participated in multiple veterinary missions in the Dominican Republic, Honduras and the Galapagos.
+She lives in Westchester County with her husband Howard and their menagerie: Noodles, Dover, Billie Holiday, Avocado, Shellby, Spotty the catfish, and pet Koi fish.
+She enjoys hiking with her dogs, snowshoeing, Zumba and is a two time New York City Marathon finisher.
+Dr. Gamez taught Intro to Exotic Animal Medicine to fourth year veterinary technology students at Mercy College in Dobbs Ferry, NY for many years and coauthored the Exotic Animal Medicine chapter of the manual Assessing Essential Skills of Veterinary Technology Students that is used by many Veterinary Technology programs.
+Dr. Gamez is a USDA Accredited veterinarian.

 Stephen Furst, D.V.M.